mosip/documentation/docs/Guide-to-On-board-Biometric-Devices.md

 {% endhint %}

 # Registering Devices in MOSIP
-All the devices using which biometrics would be captured for registration or authentication need to be registered via. the management server before use.
+All the devices using which biometrics would be captured in MOSIP, need to be registered in MOSIP via. the management server before use.
 Before the management server makes a call to MOSIP for device registration various pre-requisites need to be performed,

 * Policy group for device providers should be available
 * Device provider should self-register in MOSIP as Partner using the Partner Management Portal
 * Request for registration should be approved by the Partner administrator